MP Estate Planning UK

 A luxurious living room with high ceilings and large windows overlooking a picturesque Cypriot landscape.
 Sunlight streams in, casting a warm glow on the ornate wooden furniture and plush, neutral-toned upholstery.
 On the coffee table, a stack of documents and a pen, representing the legal paperwork and financial considerations of inheritance tax exemptions.
 The room exudes an air of sophistication and tranquility, conveying the sense of a peaceful transition of wealth and assets.

-Key Allowances to Consider:
+Key Allowances and Exemptions to Consider:

 Potential Exemptions to Consider